UnitTestBot/UTBotJava/utbot-intellij/readme.md

 * Comment `exclude("/org/utbot/**")` in utbot-intellij/build.gradle.kts
 * run IDEA in sandbox with IntelliJ Robot server plugin installed: `gradle runIdeForUiTests`
 * run **All** the tests in utbot-intellij/src/test/kotlin/org/utbot/tests

-* each run projects are recreated for tests to be independent
+Note: projects are created first and only on new projects tests are executed.
-* and only then other tests can be executed
+That is done for independency of each autotest run.